NiYuan224/draft-ni-agent-entity-discovery/draft-ni-agent-entity-discovery.md

 To bridge this gap, this document introduces a mechanism that re-anchors trust at the agent entity level rather than at the domain name level.
 By extending DNS Resource Records (RRs) to publish agent-specific credential associations, a cross-domain client can retrieve these records during the discovery phase and establish an end-to-end connection directly to the target AI agent, rather than the domain name that hosts it.

-The credential association defined in this mechanism provides two functions, inheriting the definition of certificate associations of {{RFC6698}}: it functions either as a credential trust anchor used to cryptographically verify the signature of an agent's presented credentials (either via certification path validation or JWT signature verification), or as a credential constraint used to perform a direct match against the agent's credential.
+The credential association defined in this mechanism provides two functions, inheriting the definition of certificate associations of {{RFC6698}}: it functions either as a credential trust anchor used to cryptographically verify the signature of an agent's presented credential (either via certification path validation or JWT signature verification), or as a credential constraint used to perform a direct match against the agent's credential.

 # Conventions and Terminology {#term}